unerue/boda/README.md

 ## Deep learning-based Computer Vision Models for PyTorch

-Boda stands for 보다(see) that is Korean word.
+Boda (보다) means to see in Korean.
 This library was inspired by 🤗 Transformers.

 ## Get started